-An ad in the Super Bowl is a marketing opportunity like no other, but not all brands reach the end zone with their efforts.
+An ad in the Super Bowl is a digital marketing opportunity like no other, but not all brands reach the end zone with their efforts.
 In this article, our Research & Insight Manager, Marc Aston, takes a closer look at the big winners from Super Bowl LVI, as well as those who didn’t quite shine on the night.

 Before we get started on the hits and misses from Super Bowl LVI’s ads, let’s crunch some of the numbers for one of the most-watched sporting events on the planet.